 Arcana Magi features Modern Elves who work for Avalon Tech Enterprises.
 One Elf is on the Board of Directors.
 One Elf is a chemist.
 Another Elf was seen testing a pair of flying boots and Karl the elf invented the manaboard.
 Fynir Robinson is an Modern Elf Agent of Mystic Intelligence.

 In The Dragon Wars Saga, the Haltia (it's Finnish for Elves) are grouped by affinity powers and this affects their appearance.
 It's also been implied that while they are very long lived they aren't immortal.

 If we ever get good human genetic engineering, elves might be a realistic outcome.
 How would lots of people engineer their children, or themselves?
 Tall, pretty, thin, smart, and as long-lived as we can manage.
-The main aesthetic competition might be from designs with exaggerated sexual characteristics: manly Conan men, busty women, vs. the Bishōnen androgyny of most elves.
+The main aesthetic competition might be from designs with exaggerated sexual characteristics: manly Conan men and busty women vs. the Bishōnen androgyny of most elves.

-In the family of ape and hominid species, humans are the elves, in a way: 'gracile' vs. 'robust' bodies, weak, neotenous, longer-lived, much swifter runners (great apes have slow and clumsy walk on land) and much much smarter.
-And we act as arrogant and snotty (not to say plain genocidal) towards them like any good elf would be to humans.
+In the family of ape and hominid species, humans are the elves, in a way: 'gracile' vs. 'robust' bodies, weak, neotenous, longer-lived, much swifter runners (other great apes have slow and clumsy walk on land) and much much smarter.
+And we act as arrogant and snotty (not to say plain genocidal) towards them as any good elf would be to humans.